Impressionism, the partakers of the expositions:

 When we look at his painting style Guillaumin only wanted to paint en-plein-air.
 He often gave an indication of place and regularly an indication of time of day / season / weather.
 He rendered moments of daily live.
 Already in his earlier works around 1870 Guillaumin used blues and violets for rendering shadows and used juxtaposed brush strokes.
 Maybe his ‘soleil couchant à Ivry’ was the most vibrant painting exhibited at the 1st ‘impressionist’ exposition in 1874.
 Most particular is his use of bright, slightly unnatural colours.
 Guillaumin was one of the first who used a mature impressionist painting style and he continued using it all through his life.
 (On the other hand, Guillaumin was not consistent in it.)

-I think it is just when Guillaumin is rehabilitated as one of the most important Impressionists.
+I think it is righteous when Guillaumin is rehabilitated as one of the most important Impressionists.
 I hope the upcoming publication of the second volume of his catalogue raisonné (iR15;iR85) will attribute to this rehabilitation.
 As far as I know the last exhibition dedicated to Armand Guillaumin was in 2009 in a Paris gallery, exhibiting only 17 works (aR1) and the last publication is of 1996 (R179;iR24).
 I’m looking forward to new exhibitions and publications of this great Impressionist as part of his well earned rehabilitation.
 Especially also the forthcoming second volume of his catalogue raisonné.

 Armand Guillaumin at the Salon:

 Guillaumin never exhibited at the Salon.
 In 1861 Guillaumin was rejected at the Salon (R179,p14;aR4).
 Guillaumin also was rejected in 1863 and exhibited at the Salon des Refuses of 1863, but he was not in the catalogue (R124,p565;R8,p82;R9;R3;iR1;aR4).
 In 1873 he was rejected and exhibited 2 works at the Salon des Refuses. (iR1), which is not mentioned by Serret & Fabiani (R124,p565).
 Krämer states that Guillaumin never admitted to the Salon (R21).
 Was it possible to join the Salon des Refuses without having admitted to the Salon?
 I don’t think so, so I assume Krämer was wrong.

 Guillaumin joined the ‘impressionist’ expositions in 1874, 1877, 1880, 1881, 1882 and 1886: